Donate Now!

 • Speaker communication letter (outlining learning objectives, educational and ethical standards)

-• Needs Assessment support documentation used to identify a perceived or unperceived gap in the knowledge/skill of the target audience:
+• Needs Assessment support documentation used to identify a perceived or unperceived gap in the knowledge/skill/attitude of the target audience:

 • Unperceived data Sources, (support documents may include audit reports, LHIN reports, MOH reports, journal articles, guidelines, statistical summaries, new guidelines, emerging trends)